mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - finds the number of occurences of a certain letter in a string
 - uses several common sorting algorithms to sort an array of random numbers and compares the time it takes for each of them.
 Make sure to label them.
 Code Retrieved From [https://realpython.com/sorting-algorithms-python/]
 - reverses a random linked list Code Retrieved From [https://www.geeksforgeeks.org/python-program-for-reverse-a-linked-list/]
-- implements a simple string hashing algorithm and uses it on an arbitrary string [https://www.geeksforgeeks.org/string-hashing-using-polynomial-rolling-hash-function/]
+- implements a simple string hashing algorithm and uses it on an arbitrary string Code Retrieved From [https://www.geeksforgeeks.org/string-hashing-using-polynomial-rolling-hash-function/]
 - hashes a provided photo (filetype png) Code Retrieved From [https://stackoverflow.com/questions/64994057/python-image-hashing]
 - Generates a random maze represented by a 2d list using ones and zeroes.
 Find the shortest path from the top left corner of the maze to the bottom right corner using the A* search algorithm, then display your path. [https://en.wikipedia.org/wiki/A*_search_algorithm]
 - determines if a word is an isogram [https://edabit.com/challenge/vTGXrd5ntYRk3t6Ma]